Phlebotomists collect blood and samples from patients for laboratory testing or for blood banks.

 - (03) 313 4761 - email@example.com - www.nzimls.org.nz

 What are the chances of getting a job?

-Chances of getting a job as a trainee phlebotomist are average in smaller cities due to limited places and trainers, and low staff turnover.
+Chances of getting a job as a trainee phlebotomist are average due to high competition for entry-level roles.

 Your best chance of getting work as a trainee phlebotomist is to: